LeoCal4/LoTBot/README.md

 TODO: account on test server

 # Branches

+## Branch basic workflow

+1. `git branch <local branch name>` to create a new local branch
+2. `git checkout <local branch name>` to move on the new local branch
+3. create commits with the new code on the newly created branch
+4. `git remote add <remote branch name> https://github.com/LeoCal4/LoTBot.git` to create a new remote branch
+5. `git push --set-upstream <remote branch name> <local branch name>` to connect the local branch to the remote one
+6. now you can push your commits to the remote branch
+7. once you have done your work on the branch, create a pull request on GitHub and solve the eventual conflicts
+8. you can then delete the branch directly on GitHub
+9. `git branch -d <local branch name>` to remove the useless local branch
+10. `git fetch --prune` to remove references to useless remote branches (they won't show up anymore with `git branch -a`)

+## General commands
 - `git branch`: lists local branches
 - `git branch -a`: lists remote branches